Paul J. Mayer

 The Unnecessary Meeting

-Another major source of distraction are unnecessary meetings.
+Another major source of distraction is unnecessary meetings.
 These meetings are of course for the purpose of getting on the same page with other people on our team so that we can get more work done in pursuit of our organizational goals.
 However, oftentimes these meetings are nothing more than a waste of time.
 They are unnecessary because they take too long and oftentimes don’t fulfill their intended purpose.
 In fact, they can often hurt your productivity.

 Please don’t get me wrong.
 Meetings can be quite valuable.
 However, they do often need to be quick and to the point.
 Too many times something that could have been covered within 5 minutes gets extended over a period of 60 minutes.
 That’s 55 minutes of productive time that is forever lost.
 These are traps that plenty of organizations fall into.
 However, it’s a trap that you can potentially choose to avoid.
 Just say “no” to meetings that don’t add any real value.
 Or make an effort to ensure that the meetings stay on point and take no longer than required.